Benefits of a Digital Writer's Notebook

 One of my favorite writing prompts, and one I return to often, is creating timelines - lists of events in order.
 I find the more I work on my timelines, the more I remember, and stories often grow from there.

 On paper, it gets messy trying to squeeze more details into a full timeline page.
 Digitally?
-WOW – Create macro and micro timelines (years, months, days, hours).
-Grow sections of your timeline without interfering with previous entries.
-Format using bold, italics, and bullets!
+WOW!
+I create macro and micro timelines (years, months, days, hours).
+Digitally I can grow sections of my timeline without interfering with previous entries.
+If you do this, try using different formatting styles like bold, italics, and bullets to make it fun!
 For someone like me who really likes to organize thoughts before writing, this is an amazing benefit of the digital notebook!

-If you’re deciding between a traditional notebook or a digital one, it’s easy to take your digital notebook everywhere just like a paper notebook (which is still fairly a recent phenomena!).
-I take my Intel with me nearly everywhere – at half the weight of a regular laptop (or just go with the tablet portion), it’s easy to tuck into a bag or purse!
+If you're deciding between a traditional notebook or a digital one, it's easy to take your digital notebook everywhere just like a paper notebook.
+I take my small laptop with me nearly everywhere because it's easy to tuck into a bag or purse!
+The same could be said for a phone or a tablet.

 Leave a comment about which you choose and why!